4kW Solar System Savings UK

 A 4kW solar PV system is a common planning size for UK homes.
 The annual saving is not fixed: it changes with generation, import tariff, export tariff and how much solar you use in the home.

-In the middle example below, a 4kW system produces 3,600kWh a year and gives an estimated annual benefit of £662.
-Your quote can be higher or lower, so use this as a starting point, not a guarantee.
+In the middle example below, a 4kW system produces 3,600kWh a year and gives an estimated annual benefit of £680.
+That is a planning example, not a guarantee.
+Your roof, tariff, export rate and quote can all move the answer.

 Example scenarios